whatwedo/CrudBundle/docs/exporting.md

     }
 ```

-You now see a export button at the bottom of your table.
+You now see an export button at the bottom of your table.

-By default the Table configuration will be exported.
+By default the table configuration will be exported.

 ## Customization

-To export define your custom export, just override the `configureExport` method.
-Column as you need.
+To define your custom export, just override the `configureExport` method.
+Create columns as you need them.

 ```
     public function configureExport(Table $table)